purescript/purescript/INSTALL.md

 # Installation information

 If you are having difficulty installing the PureScript compiler, feel free to ask for help!
-A good place is the #purescript IRC channel on Freenode, the #purescript channel on [FPChat Slack](https://fpchat-invite.herokuapp.com/), or alternatively Stack Overflow.
+The best places are the [PureScript Discord](https://discord.gg/sMqwYUbvz6) or [PureScript Discourse](https://discourse.purescript.org).

 ## Requirements